M2000Interpreter/Environment/readme.txt

 You can also execute statement SETTINGS to change font/language/colors and size of console letters.

-Read wiki at Github for compiling M2000 from source.
+Read wiki at GitHub to compile M2000 from source.

 From version 9.0 revision 50:
 there is a new ca.crt - install ca.crt as root certificate (optional)